tc39/proposal-record-tuple/tutorial/en.md

 # Introduction

 Hello and thanks for opening this tutorial!
-The goal of this page is to introduce you to Record & Tuple, an experiemental feature of JavaScript.
+The goal of this page is to introduce you to Record & Tuple, an experimental feature of JavaScript.

 In this tutorial, you'll find multiple examples of programs that can be written using this feature.

 ## What is `Record & Tuple`?

-A record is analoguous to an Object in JavaScript with the exception that the Record is not an Object but a deeply immutable primitive value.
+A record is analogous to an Object in JavaScript with the exception that the Record is not an Object but a deeply immutable primitive value.
 Likewise, a Tuple is like an Array but is a deeply immutable primitive value.

 ### Immutability